Smithay/smithay.github.io/content/pages/about.markdown

   to factor-out the redundants parts of writing a client, allowing to focus on the particularities of each specific app.
 - [smithay-clipboard](https://github.com/Smithay/smithay-clipboard) is a utility crate
-  to provide access to the wayland clipboard.
+  to provide access to the wayland clipboard for client applications.

 Smithay dependencies: